-The purpose of hyperbaric oxygen treatment is to remove high concentrations of oxygen in your blood and tissues.
-This happens when you breath 100 percent oxygen inside the pressurized chamber.
+Hyperbaric oxygen treatment involves exposing high concentrations of oxygen to your blood and tissues.
+This happens when you breathe 100 percent oxygen inside the pressurized chamber.
 Certain types of infections, tissue injuries, and poisonings can be treated effectively with hyperbaric medicine.

 Hyperbaric oxygen has been used safely and effectively for more than 50 years to treat certain medical conditions such as carbon monoxide poisoning, gas gangrene, and decompression sickness, also known as diver's bends.